Quantum spin systems on infinite lattices: Dynamics

 \section{Dynamics}

-So far the discussion has been completely general, in that we have only treated kinematical aspects so far.
+So far the discussion has been completely general, in that we have only treated kinematical aspects up to now.
 For example, the quasi-local algebra essentially depends only on the number of degrees of freedom at each site.
-What differentiates different systems of, say, spin-1/2 particles are their dynamics.
+What differentiates different systems of, say, spin-1/2 particles are their \idx{dynamics}.
 In other words, how the observables evolve over time.
 One way to specify the dynamics is to specify Hamiltonian.

 Recall that a Hamiltonian is a (possibly unbounded) self-adjoint operator acting on some Hilbert space $\mc{H}$.\footnote{We gloss over details such as the domain of definition here.} If $\psi \in \mc{H}$ is a wave function, its time evolution is governed by the Schr\"odinger equation (in units of $\hbar = 1$)